beratgumus/Chatbot/README.md

 # Chatbot
-Simple Java Chatbot Project for online stores.
+Simple Chatbot app project for online stores.
+Products in the store are evaluated based on sentiment analysis from real tweet comments.
+Chatbot interacts with the customers and gives a suggestion according to sentiment analysis results for selected products.

 # Tech Stack and External Libraries
 - JavaFX